tolauwae/phd-thesis/src/foundations/foundations.typ

 // change variable value
 Our debuggers so far have only observed the execution of a program, without interceding in it.
+Even our reversible debugger, does not intercede in the control flow of the program, it only replays a previously observed execution.
 //However, many debuggers support some form of _reflection_ @maes87:concepts @papoulias13:remote, where they change the program's execution.
-Yet, it is quite common for debuggers to support changing the value of variablesi @gdb @stallman88:debugging, or influence the control flow of the program @lauwaerts22:event-based-out-of-place-debugging @stallman88:debugging @alter.
+Yet, it is quite common for debuggers to support changing the value of variables @stallman88:debugging, or influence the control flow of the program @lauwaerts22:event-based-out-of-place-debugging @stallman88:debugging @alter.

-...
+Intercession debuggers are an interesting case to study in terms of our correctness criteria.
+Since, we expect the debugger to observe the same semantics as the program, we need to be careful when changing the program state.
+It is very easy when changing even just a simple variable to break debugger correctness.
+Luckily we can illustrate this with even a simple language like #stlc.

+#semantics(
+    [*Intercession debugger semantics extending #remotedbg.*],
+    [#intercession],
+    "fig:stlc.intercession")

+@fig:stlc.intercession shows our intercession debugger semantics.

 == General debugger correctness